These onion rings are the first thing I attempted to cook in my new air fryer!

 You can serve the onion rings with your favorite dipping sauce.
 I like to use a low point ranch dressing.

 I’m excited to cook a whole chicken in the air fryer.
 Are there any air fryer recipes you would like me to post?

-Yield: 2 servings (1 Freestyle point per serving for blue and purple, 2 points for green.)
+Yield: 2 servings (1 point per serving for blue and purple, 2 points for green.)

 - 1 medium sized yellow onion

 - 1/4 cup all purpose flour

 Whisk the egg and water in a small bowl.

 In a second small bowl add the flour, paprika, garlic powder and salt.
 Mix together.